ethpandaops/ethereum-package/README.md

             // Defaults to false
             "snooper_enabled": false,

+            // Enables Ethereum Metrics Exporter for this participant.
+Can be set globally.
+            // Defaults to false
+            "ethereum_metrics_exporter_enabled": false,

             // Count of nodes to spin up for this participant
             // Default to 1
             "count": 1,